Does Homeowners Insurance Cover Natural Disaster Damages?

 Natural Disaster Protection Under Homeowners Insurance: Bottom Line

-Homeowners insurance covers many natural disasters including fire, wind and hail.
+Homeowners insurance covers many natural disasters, including fire, wind and hail.
 However, damage from earthquakes, floods and similar events requires separate coverage.
-Review your policy, assess your local risks and explore endorsements or standalone policies to ensure you're protected from the full range of natural threats.
+Review your policy, assess your local risks and explore endorsements or standalone policies to protect you from natural threats.

 Compare Home Insurance Rates